mikechuksanalyst/inventory-policy-simulation/readme.md

 Policy A achieves the lowest average cost per cycle ($433.75) across 10 Monte Carlo simulated cycles.
 The shorter review period (N=5 days rather than 6) replenishes stock more frequently, reducing the exposure to stockouts during demand peaks and lead-time variability.
 The lower maximum level (M=11 rather than M=12) avoids the holding cost penalty of carrying excess inventory.
 Together, these parameters produce a lean and responsive replenishment rhythm that outperforms all other combinations under this demand and lead-time profile.

 Policy D (M=12, N=6) performs worst at $547.45 per cycle.
-Holding more stock for longer periods without proportional service-level improvement makes it the most expensive configuration -- the additional holding cost is not justified by reduced shortage events.
+Holding more stock for longer periods without proportional service-level improvement makes it the most expensive configuration, the additional holding cost is not justified by reduced shortage events.

 The margin between the best and worst policy is roughly $114 per cycle.
 Over a full year of 52 review cycles (assuming N=5), this compounds to approximately $5,900 in avoidable cost annually.